Neristance/slimorm/README.md

 ## Gradle Setup

-In order to make TinyOrm work in your project you need to add the TinyOrm dependency and the TinyOrm Annotation processor
+In order to make SlimOrm work in your project you need to add the SlimOrm dependency and the SlimOrm Annotation processor

 ```groovy